 There are two ways to show a player a red card:

 There are many ways to earn a direct red card in soccer; most of them are highlighted under the official soccer rules.
-Some of these offenses which may attract a red card include:
+Some of these offenses, which may attract the harsh punishment, include:

 – Dangerous foul play